-8.2 The Masonry Fireplace Throat Damper
+8.2 The Masonry Fireplace's Draft Control System (Throat Damper)

 If the fireplace's draft control system is to remain in the masonry fireplace, it must be locked open for access of the chimney liner or removed entirely.
 If you remove draft control system from the masonry hearth, you will need to install the metal plate (27009), supplied with the owner's manual kit, indicating that the masonry hearth has been modified.
 It must be secured inside the masonry hearth, in a visible place and easy to locate.